-- decrease the engine power throttle on idle - adjust the propeller to "take-off" position - decrease the speed to 130 km/h (70 kt) - open the flaps to position I. and continue descending in downwind direction

-Before the 3rd turn and base leg:

-- decrease the speed to 110 km/h (59 kt) - open the flaps to position II. and join the base leg
+- decrease the engine power throttle on idle - adjust the propeller to "take-off" position (if equipped with in-flight adjustable propeller) - decrease the speed to 130 km/h (70 kt) - open the flaps to position I. and continue descending in downwind direction Before the 3rd turn and base leg: - decrease the speed to 110 km/h (59 kt) - open the flaps to position II. and join the base leg